 Gross margin is an important metric for a services business to know and understand.
-It is a key indicator to the health of how you deliver your services projects and whether they are providing the financial results you expect.
+It is a key indicator to the health of how you deliver your service projects and whether they are providing the financial results you expect.

 There are two slices of information needed to calculate gross margin: what your staff costs are for delivering the work and what revenue is received.